The Outer Worlds 2: Paradise Island Substation Repair Guide – Get the Corrosive Shock Machine Gun

 Head back down from the roof and enter the main substation building through its now-unsealed doors.

-Inside the main room:
+Inside the main building:

-• Place the fuse into the charging station and wait for the charging cycle to complete
+3. Place the fuse into the charging station and wait for the charging cycle to complete

 Step 3: Unlock the Auxiliary Building

-Finding the right machine:
+Finding the right slot:

-2. Insert the Charged Substation Fuse
+3. Insert the Charged Substation Fuse into the slot

-3. The auxiliary building’s door will unlock with appropriate sound and visual feedback
+4. The auxiliary building’s door will unlock

 Step 4: Claim Your Reward

-Enter the now-accessible auxiliary building and grab everything inside:
+Enter the now-accessible auxiliary building and grab everything inside.

 Southern Substation Repair Kit in The Outer Worlds